strangebasisdevs/chaos_coordinator/docs/project-integration.md

       libraries/
 ```

-The games are accessible at `/games/project-name` in the built site.
+The projects are accessible at `/projects/project-name` in the built site.